Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Introduction

 \section{Introduction}

 We consider a periodic review, data driven inventory control problem over finite and infinite planning horizons with instantaneous replenishment.
 We assume that there are several interconnected processes: the completely observed inventory process that keeps track of the inventory level, the uncensored demand process, the action process that represents replenishment decisions, the underlying modulation process that affects demand, and the additional observation data (AOD) process that together with the demand process partially observes the modulation process.
 The inventory, demand, and action processes are common to inventory control problems.

 When completely observed by the demand and AOD processes, the modulation process models the case where demand is Markov-modulated.
-When the modulation process is only observed by the demand process and is assumed static, then the model conforms to the model considered by the Bayesian updating literature.
-The modulation process can represent an unknown static parameter or index of the demand process, the state of the world, etc., and can model dynamic exogenous factors, such as the weather, seasonal effects, and the underlying economy.
-The AOD process can model observations of the modulation process other than demand; e.g., macro-economic indicators.
+When the modulation process is only observed by the demand process and is assumed static, then the model conforms to a model considered by the Bayesian updating literature.
+Thus, the model presented in this paper generalizes models found in both the Markov modulated literature and the Bayesian updating literature and hence serves as a bridge between these two major research directions.

+Additionally, the new model can consider scenarios that have not been considered thus far in the literature.
+For example, assume the modulation process is partially observed by both the demand and AOD processes and is dynamic, which is consistent with reality when the modulation process models the macro economy and the observations of the AOD process are housing starts, consumer spending, and other indicators that partially observe the state of the macro economy.